Thane: Metro

 As of January 2021, the MMRDA, the nodal agency for building 300 km of vast Metro network, has proposed a plan to build an elevated depot for three Metro lines : 4 (Wadala-Thane-Kasarvadavali), 4A (Kasarvadavali-Gaimukh), 10 (Gaimukh-Shivaji Nagar) and 11 (Wadala-General Post Office, CSMT) at one stop.
-This depot is proposed at Mogharpada, Thane.
+This depot is proposed to be at Mogharpada, Thane.
 The total project cost is estimated to be ₹ 596.60 crore.

-As of 2019, Wadala and Thane are being connected through a Metro line.

 On 26 August 2015, the MMRDA sanctioned ₹354 billion for 118 km Mumbai metro network.
 This includes a 40-km Wadala-Ghatkopar-Thane-Kasarvadavali Metro-4 corridor via Wadala GPO and R.A.Kidwai Marg costing ₹120 billion.

+As of 2019, a metro line is being built between Wadala and Thane.

 On 16 August 2024, the Union Government gave its approval for Thane Metro, a 29 km ring metro project.
 It will have 22 stations, and is expected to open in 2029.
-It will be executed by Maha Metro.
+The project will be executed by Maha Metro.